bytes0xcr6/SmartContracts/Ethernaut-Challenges/Recovery/README.md

 This level will be completed if you can recover (or remove) the 0.001 ether from the lost contract address.

 # To solve this challenge we need to..

+1- Check in EtherScan (Or any other blockchain Scan) the contract fabric.
+Once we find it we will see the contract address created from the fabric (Recovery.sol).

+2- We just need to call the function "destroy()" that includes a "selfdestruct()", once we call it we need to pass the address where we would like to receive the Matics/Ethers and the contract will be destroyed.